 This is the safety alert symbol.
 It is used to alert you to potential hazards that can kill or hurt you and others.
-All safety messages will follow the safety alert symbol and aithor the word "DANGER", "WARNING" or "CALITION".
-These either the word "DANGER", "WARNING" or "CAUTION".
+All safety messages will follow the safety alert symbol and either the word "DANGER", "WARNING" or "CAUTION".
 These words mean: